What is Matter Management? And Why it Matters to Legal Ops

 What exactly is matter management?
-Matter management involves managing all activities surrounding corporate legal practice.
+Matter management (also referred to as legal matter management) involves managing all activities surrounding corporate legal practice.
 This is distinct from case management, which refers to the activities specific to a law firm.

 To be truly effective, a matter management solution should support all corporate legal matter types, which can include a variety of tasks:

 - Contracts and Transactions

 - Intellectual Property